gradle/community/docs/events/hacktoberfest/2024/README.md

 ## Featured Projects

 During Hacktoberfest,
-you are welcome to work on any project marked with `hacktoberfest` topic on GitHub or Gitlab.
+you are welcome to work on any project marked with the `hacktoberfest` topic on GitHub or Gitlab.
-Of course, invite you to work on the Gradle related projects: plugins, tools, documentation and examples.
+Of course, we invite you to work on the following Gradle related projects: plugins, tools, documentation and examples.

-Below, there are a few projects we have in mind for the event, with the different levels of complexity:
+Below, there are a few project ideas we have in mind for the event, with different levels of complexity:

 - **Beginner:** [Learn Gradle](#learn) - Basics, Java, Kotlin
 - **Easy:** [Adopt Gradle Best Practices in your GitHub Actions](#github-actions) -